DakshalP/tensorflow-practice/README.md

 # tensorflow-practice

-Learning to create a NN model with tensorflow for a future fullstack app idea I have.
+Learning to implement neural network models with tensorflow for a future app idea I have.